drewww/prism/docs/source/making-a-roguelike/part5.rst

-Writing Things Down
+Writing things down
 ===================

 In this chapter we're going to focus on exposing information to the player like their HP and the most recent actions that happened to them to make the flow of the game more clear.

-Keeping Tabs on Your Health
+Keeping tabs on your health
 ---------------------------

 Head on over to ``MyGamelevelstate.lua`` and in draw replace the following line: